Exposure assessment: Indirect approach

 The indirect approach measures the pollutant concentrations in various locations or during specific human activities to predict the exposure distributions within a population.
 The indirect approach focuses on the pollutant concentrations within microenvironments or activities rather than the concentrations directly reaching the respondents.
-The measured concentrations are correlated to large-scale activity pattern data, such as the National Human Activity Pattern Survey (NHAPS), to determine the predicted exposure by multiplying the pollutant concentrations by the time spent in each microenvironment or activity for by multiplying the pollutant concentrations b the contact rate with each media.
+The measured concentrations are correlated to large-scale activity pattern data, such as the National Human Activity Pattern Survey (NHAPS), to determine the predicted exposure by multiplying the pollutant concentrations by the time spent in each microenvironment or activity, or by multiplying the pollutant concentrations by the contact rate with each media.
 The advantage is that process is minimally invasive to the population and is associated with lower costs than the direct approach.
 A disadvantage of the indirect approach is that the results were determined independently of any actual exposures, so the exposure distribution is open to errors from any inaccuracies in the assumptions made during the study, the time-activity data, or the measured pollutant concentrations.
 Examples of indirect methods include environmental water, air, dust, soil or consumer product sampling coupled with information such as activity/location diaries.

 Mathematical exposure models may also be used to explore hypothetical situations of exposure.